timshannon/tech.townsourced.com/content/post/embedding-static-files-in-go.md

 ### Optional Decompression
 If your static files are stored in your executable with gzip compression, and you are going to potentially serve up those files to your client with gzip compression, why not just send them the already compressed file data?
-The ideal library would give you the option to retrieve the already compressed file without decompressing it first.
+The ideal library would give you the option, at runtime, to retrieve the already compressed file without decompressing it first.

 ### Loading from the local File System
 When you are developing your web application, anything that adds time or friction between when you *make* a change and